Former major league catcher Todd Pratt has endured quite the journey in his professional career.

-From a sixth-round draft pick by the Boston Red Sox in 1985, to out of baseball in 1996, Pratt found himself working at a baseball academy in Florida and eventually managing a Domino’s pizza after just four seasons in the majors.
+From a sixth-round draft pick by the Boston Red Sox in 1985 to out of baseball in 1996, Pratt found himself working at a baseball academy in Florida and eventually managing a Domino’s Pizza after playing in 102 games from 1992 through 1995.

 The story of Todd Pratt is one of hope and resilience.

 This past January Pratt was introduced as the manager of the Greensboro Grasshoppers, the Miami Marlins’ Class A team in the South Atlantic League.
 He’s enjoying mentoring the next generation of young players, as countless others had done for him.

-I had the privilege of speaking with Pratt last week before a night game, as we looked back at some of his best Mets’ moments, sitting out of baseball in ’96, and how he earned his nickname “Tank”.
+I had the privilege of speaking with Pratt last week before a night game, as we looked back at some of his best Mets’ moments, sitting out of baseball in ’96, and how he earned the nickname “Tank”.

 MMO: You were named manager of the Greensboro Grasshoppers (Class-A for the Miami Marlins) this past January, what was the moment like when you found out you got the job?
 Are you hoping to manage or coach one day in the majors?